Dad-Project/JBinanceAPI/README.md

         .//Customize your request
         .build()

-//T can be a JSONObject or a JSONArray
+//T can be JSONObject or a JSONArray
 T response = client.getHttpClient().execute(request);

-//Parse the json
 ```
 # Donation
-I'm a student, so any help will be appreciated
+As a student, any help will be appreciated
-### For gentleman

 BTC : 1JJZrkZEynrCqoPrJWKbtGLSyJziDmKKka
-### For optimistics
 ETH : 0xe349abf167a8d265785b256666737ecd5720d4bd
-### BNB Love
 BNB : bnb136ns6lfw4zs5hg4n85vdthaad7hq5m4gtkgf23
 TAG : 107019672
-### Some XRP ?
-XRP : rEb8TK3gBgk5auZkwc6sHnwrGVJH8DuaLh
-TAG : 109836101
-### Maybe you prefer ADA ?
-ADA : DdzFFzCqrht7QmsyECRJsZiM3neGxrGFjhrkDHjCnjT1w45oeVeNKf1KwBQWcVcPCcAuz7kfzbMhTG8BEpgX7FRy25XdTsk4RfM6YXqC